-Gregg has extensive experience in real estate and business transactional work, including commercial real estate leases, sales, exchanges, and financing.
+Gregg has extensive experience in real estate and business transactional work, including commercial real estate leases, sales, 1031 exchanges, and financing.
 He has handled hundreds of commercial lease transactions for retail, office, industrial, agricultural, and telecommunications sites.
 Gregg also advises developers, landlords and property owners with matters such as sales, acquisitions, development, property management, and financing.
-He has counseled jewelry store chains, restaurants, fitness club operators and manufacturing companies in numerous real estate asset and business acquisitions.
+He has counseled apparel and shoe chains, , restaurants, fitness club operators, jewelry store chains and manufacturing companies in numerous real estate asset and business transactions.

-He has long been a prolific legal writer, authoring chapters on retail leasing, office leasing, real estate finance practices and real property sales transactions volumes for California Continuing Education of the Bar (CEB).
-He served as Chief Consultant on CEB's Retail Leasing: Drafting and Negotiating the Lease.
+Gregg has written extensively on legal and real estate issues, authoring chapters on retail leasing, office leasing, real estate finance practices and real property sales transactions volumes for California Continuing Education of the Bar (CEB).
+He served as chief consultant on CEB’s Retail Leasing: Drafting and Negotiating the Lease.